kundurthivenkatakishore/node-js-authentication/README.md

 # Project Overview:
 This Node.js Express application provides a simple user authentication system using MongoDB as the database.
 It includes routes for user signup, login, and retrieving user details.

+# Setup:
+Clone the repository.
+Install dependencies using `npm install`.
+Set up MongoDB and configure connection settings in config.js.
+Set up Environment Variables
+`MONGO_URL= url of mongodb
+PORT= port number
+ACCESS_TOKEN_SECRET= secret of access token`
+Run the application using npm start.

 # Routes:
 # Signup Route:

 #  Endpoint: /api/auth/signup
+# Description:
-# Description: Allows users to create a new account by providing necessary details such as name, email, age, gender and password.
+Allows users to create a new account by providing necessary details such as name, email, age, gender and password.
 # Method: POST
 # Parameters:
 name: User's name.